skip to content

 The Police and You

-The police and you Factsheet PDF 861 kB
+The police and you factsheet PDF 1,042 KB

 The police and you

-Police in South Australia have wide powers and responsibilities.
-If you have contact with the police, it is important that you are clear about your legal rights.
+Police in South Australia have broad powers and duties.
+If you have contact with the police, you should understand your legal rights.
 It is sensible to be helpful and courteous to police.
 However, you should not let the police abuse their powers or treat you in an improper way.

 Interacting with police officers

-If you are questioned by the police you should be polite and stay calm.
-You have the right to remain silent, and anything you say may be recorded and used as evidence.
+If police question you, be polite and stay calm.
+You have the right to remain silent.
+Anything you say to police may be recorded and used as evidence against you.

-• if they believe you can assist with their investigations, or
+• if they believe you can help with their investigations

 A driver must show their licence on request by producing it on the spot or at a police station within 48 hours.
 If you hold a provisional, probationary, interstate or international licence or learner's permit, you must carry your licence with you at all times when driving.

-It is an offence to give an incorrect name and address or to give false information to the police.
+It is a criminal offence to give an incorrect name and address or to give false information to the police.

-Even before an arrest has been made, the police may, without a warrant, search a person or a car if they have reason to suspect the person holds, or the car contains, evidence of a crime (for example, illegal drugs).
+Even before an arrest, the police may, without a warrant, search a person or a car if they have reason to suspect the person holds, or the car contains, evidence of a crime (for example, illegal drugs).

 Police holding a search warrant have wider powers to enter and search premises and vehicles.
-To obtain evidence of an offence, police can, in some cases, break into a house or a car.
+In some cases, police may be authorised to break into a house or a car.

 Declared public precincts

-Police have increased powers in certain public places known as 'declared public precincts'.
-An area may only be a declared public precinct for a limited period of time.
-This is often done to ensure public safety during large events, such as New Year’s Eve at Glenelg or for the Adelaide Fringe.
-A list of current declared public precincts is usually available on the SAPOL website at www.police.sa.gov.au/ your-safety/declared-public-precincts.
+Police have increased powers in declared public precincts.
+A public area may be declared to ensure public safety during a large event, such as New Year’s Eve at Glenelg or for the Adelaide Fringe.
+A list of current declared public precincts is available on the SAPOL website at www.police.sa.gov.au/your-safety/declared-public-precincts.

 If you are in a declared public precinct, the police may: